fribalet/cruisetrack-planner/README.md

     - Popups on markers show station details.
 - **Manage Cruise Schedule:**
     - Table displays the cruise schedule with arrival and departure times for each station, calculated based on ship speed and time on station.
-    - Set the cruise start date and time.
+    - Set the cruise start date and time (defaults to current UTC time).
 - **Upload/Download Data:**
     - Upload a CSV or TSV file to populate the app with station data.
     - Download the current cruise track data as a CSV file.